PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 Jinja2 templates
 ================

-todo:
-How-to integrate jinja2 in rst: https://ericholscher.com/blog/2016/jul/25/integrating-jinja-rst-sphinx/
+This inspired by `How to integrate jinja2 in rst`_.

 1. Define :code:`jinja_context` and :code:`jinja2rst` with variant information
    in :code:`conf.py`.